 Garden waste is collected fortnightly starting in the spring until early winter.

-The seasonal break means that there won’t be any garden waste bin collections between December 2019 until the end of February 2020, so please use the remaining collections until then to empty your garden waste bin.
+The seasonal break means that there won’t be any garden waste bin collections between December 2019 until the end of February 2020.

 Garden waste bins should be put on the edge of your property by 6.45am on your collection day.
 Please note that the 2020 garden waste collection dates will only be available after the middle of February 2020.